INNFINITEMINDS/Medical-Imaging/README.md

 # Medical-Imaging
-Medical Imaging Modalities
+## Medical Imaging Modalities

-### This repo is a collection of my medical imaging modalities module, I have uploaded the instruction files along with the DICOM data.
+This repo is a collection of my medical imaging modalities module.

+I have uploaded the instruction files along with the DICOM data.